evolbioinfo/gotree/README.md

     * topologies: all possible topologies
     * uniformtree
     * yuletree
+*  graft: Graft a tree on an input tree in place of a given tip
 *  labels: Lists labels (names) of all tips
 *  matrix:      Print (patristic) distance matrix associated to the input tree
 *  merge:       Merges two rooted trees